anandology/lambda-retreat/problem-sets/problem-set4/problems.md

 (1 2 3 4)
 ```

+**Problem 5:** _Exercise 2.31 from SICP_

-**Problem 5:** Define a procedure `tree-map` that takes a proceduce and a tree as arguments and applies the function to every leaf of the tree and returns a new tree.
+Define a procedure `tree-map` that takes a proceduce and a tree as arguments and applies the function to every leaf of the tree and returns a new tree.

 ```scheme
 (define (square-tree tree)